alexvollmer/daemon-spawn/README.txt

 the commands (start, stop, status or restart) will be passed to the +start+ method.

-The +spawn!+ method takes a hash of symbolized keys.
+The <tt>spawn!</tt> method takes a hash of symbolized keys.
 At a minimum you _must_ specify the <tt>:working_dir</tt> option.
 You can also override the default locations for the log and PID files.